Chiuri254/Photo-Garage/README.md

 # Photo Garage
-####
+#### A  photo garage application that allows one display their photos
 #### By **JOSEPH CHIURI**
 ## Description
-A personal blogging website where one can create and share your opinions and other users can read and comment on them as well as getting inspired with a qoute.
+A  photo garage application that allows users to see different categories of photos based on the location
 ## Behavior Driven Development
 * The program should show various photos;